jocic/PHP.GoogleAuthenticator/.github/ISSUE_TEMPLATE/bug-report-template.md

 ---
 name: Bug Report Template
 about: Use the following markdown template when creating a bug report.
-title: "[BUG]"
+title: "(BUG) "
 labels: ''
 assignees: ''

 ---

-## Bug description
+## Bug Description

-[ BUG DESCRIPTION SHOULD GO HERE ]
+BUG DESCRIPTION SHOULD GO HERE

-## How to reproduce the bug?
+## Bug Reproduction

-[ YOUR ANSWER SHOULD GO HERE ]
+STEP BY STEP INSTRUCTIONS SHOULD GO HERE

-## What should be expected behavior?
+## Expected Behaviour

-[ YOUR ANSWER SHOULD GO HERE ]
+INFORMATION ABOUT EXPECTED BEHAVIOUR SHOULD GO HERE

 ## Screenshots

-[ ATTACH ANY SCREENSHOTS THAT MAY HELP WITH BUG RESOLUTION HERE ]
+ATTACH ANY SCREENSHOTS THAT MAY HELP WITH BUG RESOLUTION HERE

-## System information
+## System Information

-[ YOUR SYSTEM INOFRMATION SHOULD GO HERE - OS, ARCHITECTURE, ETC. ]
+YOUR SYSTEM INOFRMATION SHOULD GO HERE - OS, ARCHITECTURE, ETC.

-## Additional context
+## Additional Context

-[ ANY ADDITIONAL CONTEXT THAT MAY HELP WITH BUG RESOLUTION SHOULD GO HERE ]
+ANY ADDITIONAL CONTEXT THAT MAY HELP WITH BUG RESOLUTION SHOULD GO HERE